matiasbn/luckyseven-lottery/design_pattern_decisions.md

 ## Oraclize gas limit and gas price

 OraclizeCustomGasPrice and OraclizeGasLimit where calculated in such way that the tickets weren't so expensive and the oraclize querys were to slow.
 This process was done on Rinkeby testnet through remix.

+## Pot reached not using contract balance

+For crowd-wise logic, is necessary to reach certain pot to deliver prizes.
+As is known that there's no way to make an EOA or an address to reject ether transfers, then there was necessary to design another method.
+To do so, in Lucky7Admin there's a function called validateDeliver() which calculates the pot according to ticket prices and provable prices, getting the subtraction of both and multiplying them as a way to get the current pot.
+This way, 'forced ether sending' is discouraged because it does not have any effect on game cycle.